jcamp-code/vitepress-blog-theme/demo/guide/getting-started.md

 ```

 :::

-More command line usage is documented in the [CLI Reference](../reference/cli).

 The dev server should be running at `http://localhost:5173`.
 Visit the URL in your browser to see your new site in action!